 Community lobbying often comes down to a numbers game — how many constituents call their state and national representatives to take a position on issues can sometimes sway legislators.
+But an elected official’s position can be impacted by a single constituent’s personal story or good data.
 Here are a few tips to help you be most effective in contacting state and national legislators.

 TIPS for contacting any legislators